dominictarr/pull-box-stream/README.md

 long (header mac + length + packet mac).
 Then the packet is length long (with a maximum length of 4096 bytes long)

-Packet P uses N+2P to box the header, and N+2P+1 to box the packet.
+Packet number P uses N+2P as the nonce on the header box, and N+2P+1 as the nonce on the packet box.

+A final packet is sent so that an incorrectly terminated session can be detected.

 ## License